tanmayghare/activity-recommendation-system/README.md

 2. Access the web interface at `http://localhost:8501`

 3. Process your input:
-   - For facial emotion recognition: Upload a clear facial image
+   - For facial expression recognition: Upload a clear facial image
    - For speech emotion recognition: Upload a WAV audio file

 4. Generate recommendations by clicking "Get Recommendations"